-SA SARL SAS FRENCH BRANCH GENERAL ISSUES / INCORPORATION Number of shareholders Minimum share capital Shares Nature of contributions at least 2 corporate entities or individuals € 37,000 at least 1/2 paid up registered shares (actions nominatives) cash or contributions in kind at least 1 and no more than 100 corporate entities or individuals no minimum at least 1/5th paid up membership shares (parts sociales) cash, contributions in kind or performance of professional services at least 1 corporate entities or individuals no minimum at least 1/2 paid up registered shares (actions nominatives) cash or contributions in kind or performance of professional services N/A Payment of contributions contributions in kind: fully paid-up upon incorporation cash contributions: at least 1/2 paid-up on incorporation and remainder within five years contributions in kind: fully paid-up upon incorporation cash contributions: at least 1/5 th paid up on subscription and remainder within five years MANAGEMENT contributions in kind: fully paid-up upon incorporation cash contributions: at least 1/2 paid-up on incorporation and remainder within five years Management SA with a board of directors 3-18 administrateurs (directors): - individuals or corporate bodies SA with a management board and a supervisory board management board: 2-5 members, 7 if the company is listed; several directors possible or 1 only if capital < 150,000 euros; supervisory board: 3-18 members (the articles of association may require them to be shareholders) As the legal requirements are quite strict for the SARL, the shareholder(s) is/are not free to set out in the articles of association the type of management structure required and the rules governing its operation.
-The SARL is managed by one or more individuals (the "gérants") who may (but need not) be shareholders.
+SA SARL SAS FRENCH BRANCH GENERAL ISSUES / INCORPO RATION Number of shareholders at least 2corporate entities or individuals at least 1 and no more than 100corporate entities or individuals at least 1corporate entities or individuals Minimum share capital Shares • € 37,000 • at least 1/2 paid up • registered shares (actions nominatives) no minimum at least 1/5th paid up membership shares (parts sociales) no minimum at least 1/2 paid up registered shares (actions nominatives) Nature of contributions registered snares (actions nominatives) cash or contributions in kind membership shares (parts sociales) cash, contributions in kind or performance of professional services registered snares (actions nominatives) cash or contributions in kind or performance of professional services N/A Payment of contributions contributions in kind: fully paid-up upon incorporation cash contributions: at least 1/2 paid-up on incorporation and remainder within five years contributions in kind: fully paid-up upon incorporation cash contributions: at least 1/5th paid up on subscription and remainder within five years contributions in kind: fully paid-up upon incorporation cash contributions: at least 1/2 paid-up on incorporation and remainder within five years Management SA with a board of directors 3-18 administrateurs (directors): individuals or corporate bodies SA with a management board and a supervisory board management board: 2-5 members, 7 if the company is listed; several directors possible or 1 only if capital &lt; 150,000 euros; supervisory board: 3-18 members (the articles of association may require them to be shareholders) The sole shareholder is not free to set out in the articles of association the type of management structure required and the rules governing its operation.
+The SARL is managed by one or more individuals (the " gérants ") who may (but need not) be shareholders.
 There is no board of directors as such.
 The shareholder(s) is/are free to set out in the articles of association the type of management structure required and the rules governing its operation.
 The only compulsory requirement is that a président (equivalent of a CEO) must be appointed.
 This président may be an individual or a legal entity (in this case, it is represented by the legal representative of such entity).
 The shareholder(s) is/are free to appoint a representative of the branch.